Varies with species

 Octopus and Cuttlefish are primarily carnivorous (meat eaters) Ghost shrimp, guppies, small marine fish, crabs.
 Frozen krill, shrimp, mussels.
 Octopus and Cuttlefish are nocturnal hunters, feeding at a regular time late in the day will assure that you will see them at least once a day.

 For octopus, the tank must be escape proof.
-(READ: WELDED SHUT) Octopus are quite capable of escaping through even the smallest holes.
+(READ: WELDED SHUT woth absolutely NO cracks or openings) Octopus are quite capable of escaping through even the smallest holes.
 Cover filter intakes with fine mesh bags (whisper bio bags work well) and secure loose lids with duct tape or/and heavy weights.
 It may not be pretty but is absolutely necessary.
+Lining the top few inches of the inside of the tank with a material like plastic carpeting may also help provide a boundary over which the animal cannot climb.
 Provide lots of cover with rocks/caves, terra cotta pots, pvc tubes, jars or shells.
 Good water quality is required, with emphasis on oxygenation.
 Octopus/Cuttlefish are very sensitive to low dissolved oxygen concentrations.
 The water does not need to be blasting around but it should be noticeably circulating.
 Substrate should be small and not sharp.
-Avoid undergravel filters, octopi can slip under the grates.
+Avoid undergravel filters, as octopi can slip under the grates.
 This is not harmful but will greatly reduce the already low visibility of your pet.
 Lighting should be minimal, these creatures become stressed in bright environments.

 Cuttlefish and Octopus are solitary and are best kept alone.
 Cuttlefish have been known to cannibalize one another, so use caution if keeping them together.